Epicodus-Curriculum/career-services-full-stack/student-handbook.md

 ## [Lessons and Reflections](#lessons-and-reflections)

 Occasionally, throughout the program, there will be an additional DEI lesson on a topic related to either the classroom or the tech industry.
 For each DEI lesson, there is a corresponding reflective assignment in which we give you a prompt and ask you to write a short, reflective response to it.
-There’s no length requirement for these reflections.
+There's no length requirement for these reflections.
 Rather, the goal is to give you an opportunity to reflect and engage with important DEI topics by yourself — so, write as little or as much as you feel inspired to.

 ## [Staff Support](#staff-support)